Five recent breast cancer breakthroughs

 1. New discovery paves the way for better diagnosis and treatment of breast cancer

-Worldwide Cancer Research scientists in France have discovered how the tissue surrounding breast cancer tumours can prevent immune cells from reaching and destroying cancer cells.
+Researchers in France have discovered how the tissue surrounding tumours can prevent immune cells from reaching and destroying cancer cells.
 Their findings could lead to better ways to diagnose breast cancer and new ways to improve immunotherapy.

 2. New drug could become one of the first targeted treatments for triple-negative breast cancer

-Dr Najoua Lalaoui, a scientist at the Walter & Eliza Hall Institute of Medical Research in Australia, has been studying a new drug called birinapant.
+Dr Najoua Lalaoui in Australia has been studying a new drug called birinapant.
 Her research is now showing that birinapant could become one of the first targeted treatments for triple-negative breast cancer.

 3. New hope that an old drug could be reused to treat triple negative breast cancer

-Researchers funded by Worldwide Cancer Research have found that a commonly used chemotherapy drug could be effective against an aggressive form of breast cancer called triple negative breast cancer (TNBC).
+Researchers funded by Worldwide Cancer Research have found a commonly used chemotherapy drug could be effective against an aggressive form of breast cancer called triple negative breast cancer.

 4. Clinical trials for new cancer vaccine could start within three years